Identities involving additive maps on division rings: Introduction

-If we take the $\operatorname{char} D =2$, then maps $g_{1}(y)=y$ and $g_{2}(y) = y $ satisfies the \eqref{ceq1}, but not of the form as in Theorem \ref{catmain}.
-So the condition $\operatorname{char} D \neq 2$ can not be removed.
-In \cite{lc1}, Catalano proved Theorem \ref{catmain} for the matrix case and questioned whether the prerequisite $\operatorname{char} D \neq 3$ can be removed in \cite[Theroem $4$]{lc1} or not.
-Arga\c c and the authors of \cite{narg1} extended Cataloano's results in $2020$ and provided an affirmative response to the question.
-More precisely,
+If we take $\operatorname{char}(D) =2$, then the maps $g_{1}(y)=y$ and $g_{2}(y) = y $ satisfy the equation \eqref{ceq1}, but not of the form as mentioned in Theorem \ref{catmain}.
+So the condition $\operatorname{char}(D) \neq 2$ cannot be removed.
+In \cite{lc1}, Catalano proved Theorem \ref{catmain} for the matrix case and raised the question of whether the condition $\operatorname{char} D \neq 3$ in \cite[Theorem $4$]{lc1} can be removed.
+Latter, Arga\c c et. al. \cite{narg1} extended Catalano's results in $2020$ and gave an affirmative answer by proving the following theorem.